Our Methodology In 2026

 Our testing covers platforms such as MetaTrader 4, MetaTrader 5, TradingView and cTrader, as well as broker-developed platforms where offered.
 We also record which platforms are supported across different devices and operating systems, including web-based platforms, Windows, macOS, iOS, and Android.

-We also believe it’s important for brokers to offer a free, non-expiring demo account so that brokers can thoroughly test their strategies before they commit financial resources.
-We also like to see brokers without limitations regarding automation and scalping.
+We also believe it’s important for brokers to offer a free, non-expiring demo account so that traders can thoroughly test their strategies before committing financial resources.
+We also consider it important that brokers allow limitations regarding automation and scalping.

 |---|---|---|---|---|---|---|---|---|---|---|